-His poems have appeared in The Poetry Review, Poetry Ireland Review, The Rialto and New Statesman.
-His first pamphlet The Organ Box was published in 2014 and his debut collection Gall was published in 2018.
+His first pamphlet The Organ Box was published by Eyewear in 2014 and his debut collection Gall was published by The Rialto in 2018.
+His second book-length collection, Broadlands, was published by Bloodaxe in June 2024.

 Matt is also an editor and events programmer.
 He co-founded The RSPB and The Rialto Nature and Place Poetry Competition in 2011 and was co-editor of Magma 72 – The Climate Change Issue.

-He is a steering group member of New Networks for Nature, an eco-organisation comprising a broad alliance of creators working to assert the central importance of landscape and nature in our cultural life.
+He has served as a trustee and steering group member of New Networks for Nature, an eco-organisation comprising a broad alliance of creators working to assert the central importance of landscape and nature in our cultural life.

-He has worked as a poet in schools with Waveney and Blyth Arts’ Famous Five Birds project in 2013 and with The Wordsworth Trust in 2019.
 He has been poet in residence for the Cambridge Conservation Initiative and also the Wordsworth Trust.
-Since 2018 he has been a Trustee of The Rialto.
+Since 2018 he has been a trustee of The Rialto, and was Douglas Caster Cultural Fellow in Poetry at the University of Leeds 2021-2023.

 Lines of migration